TaleirOfDeynai/wip-ai-dungeon-mods/README.md

 Example:
 > **`$Config`**
 > /context-mode set narrator
-> /with-memory summary updates on
+> /config total-recall.queryCountLimit = 50

 #### Configuring Module Options
 Some modules may provide configurable options to tweak how they work using commands.
 Naturally, these options can be configured using a `$Config` entry or just executed from the game itself.